ADD-PIBOT/schunk_svh_driver/README.md

 # Schunk SVH driver
 [![Build Status](https://travis-ci.org/fzi-forschungszentrum-informatik/schunk_svh_driver.svg?branch=master)](https://travis-ci.org/fzi-forschungszentrum-informatik/schunk_svh_driver)

+## This is modified version of Schunk SVH driver from fzi-forschungszentrum-informatik for improve capability for ROS Melodic
+### Modifier: Sungjae Min, sungjae_min@kaist.ac.kr

 This is the driver package for the SCHUNK SVH Five-Finger-Hand.
 It was developed on behalf of SCHUNK Mobile Greifsysteme GmbH, Lauffen/Neckar, Germany at the FZI Research Center for Information Technology in Karlsruhe, Germany.